Not that I was super aware of it.

 The support of my partner when times are tough is incredibly liberating and enabling.
 Those times when I’m burnt out, insecure, overwhelmed or lost – the loving and insightful guidance of my man means I’ve been able to do MORE of the things I want, not less.

-Relationships are freakin’ FUN!
-Reece and I have been on some amazing adventures together – travelling the world, starting our business, sleeping out under starry desert skies and exploring bustling Turkish markets by the sea.
+Reece and I have the most amazing adventures together – travelling the world, starting our business, sleeping out under starry desert skies and exploring bustling Turkish markets by the sea.

 And so it is that I’ve come to realise that being in a relationship can actually bring me more freedom, not less.